benaston/NState/readme.md

 **1. Create some state transitions**

-*This example is taken from Stateless, another, (significantly better!) state machine for .NET*
+*This is an implementation of the example used for Stateless, another, (significantly better!) state machine for .NET*

 ```C#